-“That,” Ricardo pointed to the screen where the sensor blip was.
-“We’re being hailed by that fleet.
+“That,” Ricardo pointed to the screen where the massive amounts of sensor blips were.
+“We’re being hailed by that… whatever it is.
 Should I open a channel?”

 “Yes, open a channel and put it on the main view screen.”
 The captain and the XO walked out of the pit and onto the main bridge above.
 The captain nodded his head in the direction of Lieutenant Ricardo Perez to tell him to open the channel.

-The main view screen turned on and what appeared to be a humanoid figure appeared on the screen.
-The figure had what appeared to be light purple skin with pronounced elfin features.
+The main viewscreen turned on and what appeared to be a humanoid figure with light purple skin with pronounced elfin features.
 Commander Border whispered to the captain.
-“Whatever they are, they look like us, other than the purple skin and the long pointed ears.
+“Whatever they are, they look like us, other than the purple skin and the long-pointed ears.
+They look like Vulcans straight out of Star Trek.
 Also, I’m no exobiologist but I think it’s a female, captain.”
 The captain nodded his head and called out to the communications department.
 “I want all real-time translations systems online and operational.
 Send our language codes ASAP so we can talk with them.”

 “Greetings from the people of the United Kingdom of Zalta.
-We come in peace, I repeat, we come in peace.”
+We come in peace, I say again, we come in peace.”

 Commander Marcy Border spoke up.
 “Was that translated?
 That didn’t sound like it.
 It seemed too in sync with lip movement.
 Our language codes couldn’t have been sent and processed that fast.”

-“No ma’am.
-I haven’t even started to send the language codes,” Lieutenant Ricardo Perez answered, as confused as anyone as his hands hovered over his console.
-“That was spoken in English, no translation was needed.”
+“No, ma’am.
+I haven’t started to send the language codes,” Lieutenant Ricardo Perez answered, as confused as anyone as his hands hovered over his console.
+“That was spoken in English, Received Pronunciation no less, no translation was needed for that.”

-Both the captain and the XO looked at each other in bewilderment.
-The captain turned back to the view screen.
+The captain and the XO looked at each other in bewilderment.
+The captain turned back to the viewscreen.
 “Zalta?
-You said that you are from the United Kingdom of Zalta?”
+You said that you are from the United Kingdom of Zalta?
+Wh… What’s that?”

-“Yes, we are from the United Kingdom of Zalta.
-I am here to make peaceful first contact with the Human Federation.
-We are not here to attack you; we want to open peaceful dialogue with the Human Federation and the United Kingdom of Zalta.”
+“Yes, we’re from the United Kingdom of Zalta.
+We call our species Zaltaens.
+I’m here to make peaceful first contact with the Human Federation.
+We’re not here to attack you; we want to open peaceful dialogue with the Human Federation and the United Kingdom of Zalta.”

 “May I ask how you are speaking our language?”
 McNealy asked, starting to feel really creeped out that aliens were talking to him in English without the use of translators.

-“That is easy.
+“That’s easy.
 Most of our people in our kingdom learn English at a very young age.
-For academic purposes of course.”
+For academic purposes, of course.”

 “Why?
 How?”
 Captain Joseph McNealy asked.
 “How is it that you know our language?”

-“All will be explained in time, but know this, we have been watching your race closely over the last four hundred of your years.
-We have been watching you as a people rise from the ashes and stake claim in the galaxy.”
+“All will be explained in time, but know this, we’ve been watching your race closely over the last four hundred of your years.”

-“Four hundred years?”
-McNealy asked, swallowing hard at the implications of that.
+“Four… hundred… years?”
+McNealy asked slowly, swallowing hard at the implications of that.

-“Yes, for four hundred of your years we have been watching you, getting to know you as a people.
-It is just now that we feel that it is long overdue for official communications between our two peoples.”
+“Yes, for four hundred of your years we’ve been watching you, getting to know you as a people.
+It’s just now that we feel that it’s long overdue for official communications and contact between our peoples.”
 The alien humanoid figure paused.
-“If you would allow us, we would like to send a diplomatic dispatch to your base for more face-to-face talks.”
+“If you would allow us, we’d like to send a diplomatic dispatch to your base for more face-to-face talks.”

-“Yes sir,” the XO nodded her head and exited the bridge.
-The captain turned back to the view screen where the alien humanoid was still on the screen.
+“Yes sir,” the XO nodded her head and command deck.
+The captain turned back to the viewscreen and gave the communications officer the order to reopen the communications channel.
 “You may send your diplomatic dispatch.
 Please give us a few moments to prepare for your arrival.”

 “Yes, that will be quite alright.
-We have to prepare our shuttle as well.
+We must prepare our shuttle as well.
 I look forward to our visit, RZNS Chogengriff, out.”
-With that the communication channel closed.
+With that, the communication channel closed.

-“Lieutenant Commander Lisa Desota,” the captain called to the pit, “as the ranking commanding officer on duty, you have the watch.”
+“Lieutenant Commander Lisa Desota,” the captain called to the pit, “you have the watch.”